If you’ve tried looking up pink beaches in Indonesia then no doubt you’ve come across the famous Pink Beach Komodo!

 The coral reefs and the marine ecosystems are irreplaceable and specific to this part of the world.
 Water lovers can expect to have an incredible experience.

-Swim with schools of fish, turtles, manta rays and get in and amongst the undersea gardens of the flourishing coral in these crystal blue waters.
+Swim with schools of fish, turtles, giant manta rays and get in and amongst the undersea gardens of the flourishing coral in these crystal blue waters.

 Komodo Pink Beach also has access to some beautiful hikes and trails that will lead you to some beautiful panoramic views of the island.